 The hidden aspect of the second iteration is thus the contextual opposite of the hidden aspect of the first.
 In addition, the first set of “three” pertain to why the cities are needed (unintentional death).
 The second set of “three” pertain to when the cities are not (or should not be) needed (since there were false witnesses involved) and again the inverse.
 The laws are derived from a reading of the text that is ultimately separated into three verses where each is an aspect of the legal process.
 The division is hidden within the context of the verses, but nevertheless an integral part of the text and the halacha.

-If you look closely at the tetrahedron below, which is the inverse of the first half of the royal seal, you will again see that four threes'” characterize its three-dimensional tetrahedral geometry (four two-dimensional faces, each with three points).
+If you look closely at the tetrahedron below, which is the inverse of the first half of the royal seal, you will again see that four “threes'” characterize its three-dimensional tetrahedral geometry (four two-dimensional faces, each with three points).

-These four instances of three,” where one is the inverse, and one is different from the other three, constitute the metrics for the other half of the royal seal.
+These four instances of “three,” where one is the inverse, and one is different from the other three, constitute the metrics for the other half of the royal seal.

-three x four) are seen as part of the narrative; or halachic requirements; or events that occur over time (essentially the history of Israel) and especially where one is different from the other three (like the hidden aspects in the account just described) these patterns invariably reflect the one dimensional metric geometry associated with the three-dimensional tetrahedral geometry (magen david) within the combined cubic form of the luchot, and the abbreviated forms of the Name.
+Whenever patterns of four times three (or three x four) are seen as part of the narrative; or halachic requirements; or events that occur over time (essentially the history of Israel) and especially where one is different from the other three (like the hidden aspects in the account just described) these patterns invariably reflect the one dimensional metric geometry associated with the three-dimensional tetrahedral geometry (magen david) within the combined cubic form of the luchot, and the abbreviated forms of the Name.
 The 12 letters Explicit Name, for example, is literally three times the four-letter Tetragrammaton.
 There are also three primary four-letters Names (YHWH / ADNY / AHYH).
 Each 'define' this internal aspect of the luchot (the tetrahedral or signature geometry within the foundation stone).

 We see this in both two dimensions and three dimensions, but more so in the added detail of the higher dimensions.
 The two halves appear below: